antmicro/kenning/docs/source/gallery/structured-pruning-torch.md

 ## Results

-Models can be compared with generated report:
+Models can be compared with the generated report:

 ```bash
 kenning report \